Factbox: Canada's political party positions ahead of October 21 election

 IMMIGRATION - No major policy announcements yet.

 TAXES - Reduce tax on incomes below C$47,000 to 13.75% from 15%.
-Remove the General Sales Tax from heating bills.
+Remove the Goods & Services Tax from heating bills.
 Review spending on tax breaks for businesses.
 End C$1.5 billion in subsidies for businesses.

 FOREIGN POLICY - Cut 25% of funding to foreign aid.